TablePress/TablePress/readme.md

 ## Screenshots

-Screenshots of the TablePress interface and links to example tables are available at http://tablepress.org/features/.
+Screenshots of the TablePress interface are available at http://wordpress.org/extend/plugins/tablepress/screenshots/.

 ## Installation